OFFERINGS

 • Same details as the Milk, Blood & Bones (minus bone broth and sitz bath)

-• Support in crafting a 1 Year Postpartum Family Ceremony around your birthing day & child’s birthday
+• Support in crafting a One Year Postpartum Family Ceremony around your birthing day & child’s birthday

 • Herbal support as desired (cost TBD)